Justin Bieber’s Mental Health Issues Are Longstanding And His Timeout, Tour Cancellation Should Be Respected

 Namely; that whenever the pop star tries to talk about his mental and emotional health, he has been accused of being “selfish,” a “brat, “”lazy,” or some other pejorative.

-Such dismissal is especially ignorant and unacceptable given that this isn’t the first time that Bieber has shared about his mental health issues.
+Such dismissal is especially ignorant and unacceptable given that this is not the first time that Bieber has shared about his mental health issues.

 In May 2016, the singer showed signs of the strain of fame when he confided on Instagram about his feelings of discomfort at “fake” awards shows.

-That same month, the pop icon said he would no longer take photos with fans because the way he is frequently dehumanized by frenzied selfie-hunting fans left him feeling like a “zoo animal.”
+That same month, the pop icon said he would no longer take pics with fans because the way he is frequently dehumanized by frenzied selfie-hunting fans left him feeling like a “zoo animal.”

-In March that same year, Bieber canceled Purpose tour meet-and-greets with fans after an encounter with a dangerous fan.
+In March of that year, Bieber canceled Purpose tour meet-and-greets with fans after an encounter with a dangerous fan and incidents of harassment from members of the public during his tour stop in Boston.

 In an Instagram statement, Justin revealed mental health issues were behind his decision.
 He admitted that the meet-and-greets left him “feeling so drained and filled with so much of other people’s spiritual energy that I end up so drained and unhappy.”